GuideNepalKathmanduTransportPersonal Finance

 • No maintenance, no police hassle, no blue book renewal

-• You can switch to a car when it rains
+• Switch to a car when it rains

 Option 4: Pathao car only